Running APSIM on compute clusters

-Using the APSIM User Interface tool to create jobs
+Using the APSIM User Interface tool to create condor & PBS jobs

-- In ApsimUI, select the Run on Cluster button
+- In ApsimUI, select the Generate Simulations button

 - You have the choice of running all simulations in the currently open .apsim file OR all .apsim files in a directory on your hard disk.

 - The "Location of self extracting APSIM" entry is how a specific version of apsim is run.
-The default url will be the standard release.
+The default (a url) will be the current release.

 - The job is targetted to run on windows, linux or both host operating systems.